Last Updated on September 5, 2023

 Pros of using WhatsApp Cloud API

 - Faster approval process: Earlier, businesses had to rely on Business Solution Providers and wait for the team to approve their business before getting access to the WhatsApp Business API.
-WhatsApp Cloud API essentially eliminates the middleman, and businesses across the globe will get direct access to the WhatsApp Business API.
+It essentially eliminates the middleman, and businesses across the globe will get direct access to the WhatsApp Business API.

 - Instant Updates: As mentioned above, you get direct access to the WhatsApp Business API, which means the updates added to the Business API are also instantly available to you, including the security updates.